 Buying vintage jewelry is a great way to start an heirloom collection or add excitement to your wardrobe.
-Always remember to investigate each piece carefully before buying anything because there might be something else out there that looks better or is more budget appropriate.

 Vintage jewelry is celebrated for its artistry with the majority of pieces handcrafted to perfection using traditional techniques and processes.
 The inherent value of these ornaments' craftsmanship makes them even more precious.

-Cleaning Vintage Jewelry
+Care for Vintage Jewelry

-Vintage jewelry needs extra care.
+• Vintage jewelry needs extra care

 Take your vintage pieces to a jeweler who specializes in repairing older jewelry to have it inspected for loose stones and damaged settings or clasps.

-Use a soft brush to clean your vintage jewelry.
+• Use a soft brush to clean your vintage jewelry

 Do not soak your jewelry in water.
-Instead dampen a soft-bristle brush and gently clean away any dust or debris.
+Instead, dampen a soft-bristle brush and gently clean away any dust or debris.

-Make sure the jewelry is completely dry before you put it away.
+• Make sure the jewelry is completely dry before you put it away

 Any archivist will tell you humidity is the enemy of preservation.
-Pat dry your vintage jewelry with a lint-free towel after its brush down and then place it on a dry towel and thoroughly dry overnight.
-After it is completely dry store your antique jewelry in a fabric-lined box or a glass display case.
+Pat dry your vintage jewelry with a lint-free towel after it’s brush down and then place it on a dry towel and thoroughly dry overnight.
+After it is completely dry, store your antique jewelry in a fabric-lined box or a glass display case.

 Warning: Do not use cleaners that contain vinegar acids or alcohols on vintage jewelry.
 These harsh chemicals can damage the finish especially on gemstones.
 Delicate details and precious stones that make an item shine can be tarnished forever if acid-based products are used on it.